telerik/winforms-docs/testing/just-mock/jm-tutorial.md

 ## Future Mocking of Methods that Depend on Other Methods

 In the above example, the **SelectOrdersByProduct** method internally calls the **ContainsProduct** method of the **Order** class which returns a boolean result indicating whether a product name is contained in an order or not.
 In other words, we are dependent on the retured result of another method.
 In order to control our unit test to follow a strict path in its execution, we can mock the result to be always **false** so no rows will be selected in the grid.
-Thus, we can again test the quality of our **SelectOrdersByProduct** method but eliminate the dependency to the **ContainsProduct** method result.
+Thus, we can again test the quality of our **SelectOrdersByProduct** method but eliminate the dependency on the **ContainsProduct** method result.

 ````C#
 [TestMethod]